 Salmon and steelhead trout abound during annual runs in one of the few stretches of the lower Willamette with fast-moving white water.
 Unique wildlife nesting and habitat areas fill the park's islands and sloughs.

-Channel Lake, a landlocked river channel that meanders through the park, eventually empties back into the Willamette.
-The lake and a short stretch of Lost Creek are home to a diverse community of plants and wildlife.
+Channel Lake, a land-locked river channel that meanders through the park, eventually empties back into the Willamette and provides habitat for Osprey, great blue heron, bald eagles and beaver.
+Elijah Bristow is also home to several threatened species, including the Western pond turtle and the Oregon chub.
 A dense canopy of broadleaf and evergreen trees with a lush understory of shrubs and herbaceous plants provides an excellent area for nature study and outdoor education.